 93. Don’t feel guilty for reading this entire blog post

 It’s time well spent, heck, it’s educational, and besides if you got this far, you get a free 45 day trial of Xink (normally 14!).
 Isn’t that cool?

-Especially when it comes to email signature standards.
-The first rule of branding is consistency – without it, there can be no brand.
-If you are going to take a company-wide approach to deploying your email signatures, then darn it, set a standard and enforce it.
+Especially when it comes to email signature standards, the first rule of branding is consistency – without it, there can be no brand.
+If you will take a company-wide approach to deploying your email signatures, then darn it, set a standard and enforce it.

 Many assume that addresses are becoming less common in today’s email signature templates.
 However, given the mobile nature of employees these days, it’s not a bad idea to include some geographic marker (beyond area codes) that can help a recipient gauge the best time to call you directly.

-Don’t use more than 2 colors (one for slight accents, like the @ symbol, for example), 1 font and 2 font sizes.
+Don’t use more than 2 colours (one for slight accents, like the @ symbol, for example), 1 font and 2 font sizes.

+Did you really read all 100?
 We’ve thrown a lot at you over the length of this blog post.
-It’s a lot to consume.
-A lot to get right and a lot that you can get wrong.
-If you have any questions, just reach out, we’re here to help.
+It’s a lot to consume—a lot to get right and a lot that you can get wrong.
+If you have any questions, just reach out.
+We’re here to help.
 You could also take a look at our Email Signature eBooks that contain more detailed information!

 Try Xink or book a meeting with us for a FREE 1-on-1 demo!